At Beyond Bank, we take your privacy very seriously.

-To help us reach the right people with direct marketing for our credit products or services, we may ask a credit reporting body to "pre-screen" a list of potential recipients of our direct marketing against our eligibility criteria to remove recipients that do not meet those criteria.
+To help us reach the right people with direct marketing for our credit products or services, we may ask a credit reporting body to "pre-screen" a list of potential recipients of our direct marketing against our eligibility criteria to remove recipients who do not meet those criteria.
 The credit reporting body cannot use information about your existing loans or repayment history in carrying out its pre-screening and it must destroy its pre-screening assessment once it has given us, or a contractor acting on our behalf, the list of eligible recipients.
 If you do not want your credit information used for pre-screening by a credit reporting body that holds credit information about you, you can opt-out by informing that credit reporting body.
 The credit reporting body we use is Veda Advantage, whose contact details are available on their website (www.veda.com.au) and Illion Australia Pty Ltd (https://www.illion.com.au).
 The contact details for these bodies are available on their respective websites.

 14 Questions and complaints